rizvan/IPPublicWidget/README.md

 - Long press on your homescreen
 - Choose IP Public and drag it
 - Just wait during the initialization
+- Click on refresh icon to refresh manualy the Public IP
+- automatic copy of IP in clipboard

 Screenshots :